 Addiction can take a real toll on your career and finances, leaving you without the health insurance or money you need to pay for rehab.
 This can leave you feeling frustrated, hurt and hopeless: feelings that only isolate you and make you want to keep using.
 That isolation is dangerous.
 Substance abuse isn’t something you should try to tackle alone.

 Don’t let a lack of insurance coverage or funds keep you from seeking treatment for your substance abuse and mental health issues.
-There are a number of no-cost options available for people who want to begin their recovery journey.
+There are a number of no-cost or affordable options available for people who want to begin their recovery journey.
+As we’ve discussed before, even paying out of pocket costs less than most addictions will cost in the long-run, and certainly cost less when considering what is at risk.

 Here’s what you can do to get into rehab with no money or insurance: